djeada/Linux-Notes/notes/file_system.md

 mkfs -t ext4 /dev/sdb3
 ```

-Here is an example of how to create a new ext4 file system on a device:

-1. First, determine the device you want to create the file system on.
-You can use the lsblk command to list all available block devices and their corresponding device names.

-2. Unmount the device, if it is already mounted.
-You can use the umount command to unmount a device, followed by the device name.
-For example: `umount /dev/sda1`

-3. Use the mkfs command to create the file system.
-For example: `mkfs.ext4 /dev/sda1`

-4. Mount the new file system.
-You can use the mount command to mount the file system, followed by the device name and the mount point (a directory where the file system will be accessible).
-For example: `mount /dev/sda1 /mnt/new_fs`

-Note that there are many different file system options available in Linux, and the specific options and syntax for the mkfs command may vary depending on the file system you are creating.
-Consult the documentation for the specific file system you are using for more information.
+Remember that you can replace `ext4` with any other supported file system type according to your needs.
+Always make sure to backup any important data before creating a new file system, as this process will erase the data on the target device.

 ## Challenges

 1. What is the root directory in Linux?
-1. Does the file `/bin/echo` exist on your system?
-If so, how does it relate to the `echo` command?
+2. How does `/bin/echo` relate to the `echo` command?
-1. Use `/dev/random` or `/dev/urandom` to create a file with 100 lines of random chars.
+3. Create a file with 100 lines of random characters using `/dev/random` or `/dev/urandom`.
-1. Can you explain the purpose of the `/bin` and `/sbin` directories?
+4. Explain the purpose of `/bin` and `/sbin` directories.
-1. What is the purpose of the `/usr/bin` directory in a Linux system?
+5. What is the purpose of `/usr/bin` in a Linux system?
-1. What is the difference between character and block device drivers in UNIX?
-Can we use `ls`  to determine which group the device belongs to?
+6. What is the difference between character and block device drivers in UNIX?
+Can `ls` determine the device
-1. Can you deduce your CPU's model from the contents of `/proc/cpuinfo`?
+7. Can you deduce your CPU's model from the contents of `/proc/cpuinfo`?
-1. What hidden files may be found in the `/root` directory?
+8. What hidden files may be found in the `/root` directory?
-1. What command can you use to create a new file system in Linux?
+9. What command can you use to create a new file system in Linux?
-1. How do you check the disk information and partitions on a device in Linux?
+10. How do you check the disk information and partitions on a device in Linux?
-1. How do you mount a file system in Linux?
+11. How do you mount a file system in Linux?